 While PolyMet doesn’t have a track record to consider, Glencore does.
 The company was founded by Marc Rich, the financier embroiled in scandal and pardoned by President Bill Clinton.
 The company has been implicated in environmental disasters, labor violations, and human rights abuses around the world.

 The Chairman of the Glencore board of directors is former BP CEO Tony Hayward, the man who was in charge when the Deepwater Horizon oil rig caused the largest oil spill in history in the Gulf of Mexico.
 He was made infamous for saying how he would “like his life back” while the water was being polluted and whole communities were being devastated by the spill.

 In December 2013, the Minnesota Department of Natural Resources (DNR) published the “Supplemental Draft Environmental Impact Statement” for PolyMet’s proposed mine.
-This mine plan lays out exactly what PolyMet is proposing.
 The public submitted a record number of comments for an environmental review document in Minnesota, 58,000.
 98% of these comments opposed the mine as proposed.